Haivision/srt-rfc/draft-sharabayko-srt.md

   Depending on the transmission mode ({{data-transmission-modes}}), the field stores the packet send time or the packet origin time.

-Destination Socket ID: 32 bits.
+Destination SRT Socket ID: 32 bits.
 : A fixed-width field providing the SRT socket ID to which a packet should be dispatched.
   The field may have the special value "0" when the packet is a connection request.